pfkrajca/CNAttack/README.md

 ## Finding a Reference Cluster
 This function plots the average gene expression across genomic positions for each cell type.
-These plots help you visually identify which cell type has the lowest overall expression across the genome, which will serve as the reference cluster in later steps.
+These plots will help you visually identify which cell type has the lowest overall expression across the genome, which will serve as the reference cluster in later steps.

 ```
 plot_cluster_means_by_genomic_position(adata, layer="counts", downsample=100)